MEng Computer Science and Electronics with Study Abroad (GH4P)

 - Digital Systems

 - Signals and Systems

 - Individual Research Project

-- A choice of 70 units from following:
+- A choice of eight units from:

 - Advanced Computer Architecture